Eduard Arbós IN RESiDENCE at the School Montjuïc

 /

-The Institut Montjuïc has served its neighbourhood Zona Franca for more than 30 years.
-Its participation in IN RESiDENCE is connected with the school’s wish to forge additional links between itself and the social and cultural agents in its area and the city while at the same time fostering the artistic interests of its pupils.
+The Institut Montjuïc has been serving Zona Franca for more than thirty years.
+Its participation in EN RESiDÈNCiA is linked to the desire to create more connections between the centre and the social and cultural agents of the neighbourhood and the city and, at the same time, to promote the artistic interests of its students.

 Participants